tecnico-ami/Project-Topics/README.md

 One of the challenges is to make sure the latency of detection and actuation is such that robots do not need to stop (and also, do not hit an obstacle).

 Different architectures can be considered, with local components, components near-by (fog computing), or control software away (cloud computing).

+### Safe Store

+Consider a storage and archival facility, where we want to make sure that stored goods, in boxes, are not exposed to significant humidity, heat, and light; as these three can damage stored goods, both metallic, or paper documents.

+The present work can implement a monitoring with different sensors, and also provide an alert system.
+It could even do preventive maintenance of the environment conditions.

 ### Track and Trace middleware